Association of Environmental Journalists was found by the decision of the Secretariat of the Union of Journalists of Russia in 2009.

 Russian-German bureau of ecological information (RNEI) is a public organisation working on strengthening cooperation between experts and civil initiatives from Russia, Germany and Eastern European countries in the field of ecology and climate.
 Since 2011, the organisation organises and supports activities addressing urgent environmental issues in various regions of Russia.

-The Interregional Civic Movement “Russian LGBT Network is a non-governmental human rights organisation promoting equal rights and respect for human dignity, regardless of sexual orientation and gender identity by pooling and fostering regional initiatives, advocacy and providing social and legal services.
+The Interregional Civic Movement “Russian LGBT Network” is a non-governmental human rights organisation promoting equal rights and respect for human dignity, regardless of sexual orientation and gender identity, by pooling and fostering regional initiatives and advocacy, as well as providing social and legal services.

-The mission of Sakharov Center is to preserve and develop the heritage of A.D.
-Sakharov.
+The mission of the Sakharov Centre is to preserve and develop the heritage of Andrei Sakharov.
 Forming a historical memory of Soviet totalitarianism and resisting unfreedom, promoting the values of freedom, democracy and human rights, supporting an active, qualitative and free discussion about topical issues of history, human rights and general humanitarian problems, and promoting the development of civil society.

-In 1990 The Public commission for the preservation of the legacy of academician Sakharov was established.
-In 1994 the Sakharov archives was opened and in 1996 – the Sakharov Museum and multifunctional public center.
-Since 2012 the shirt name of the organization is the Sakharov Center.
+In 1990, the Public Commission for the Preservation of the Legacy of Academician Sakharov was established.
+In 1994, the Sakharov archives was opened, and in 1996, the Sakharov Museum and a multifunctional public centre.
+Since 2012, the short name of the organisation is the Sakharov Centre.

 Save Pechora Committee has been working in the Pechora River basin (Komi Republic) since September 1989, and was established by the decision of the Pechora Basin people’s conference, which was attended by 158 delegated representatives from all cities and districts of the basin.

 - improving the environmental situation of Pechora basis;

 - recognizing the public as an equal partner of the state in dealing with the questions regarding the development of the region.